ak-tiwary/MOT_from_Scratch/README.md

 # Multi Object Tracking From Scratch

 This project implements a multi object tracker from scratch, using YOLOX as the detector.
-It combines ideas from SORT (2017), OC-SORT (2022), and ByteTrack (2021).
+It combines ideas from SORT (2017), OC-SORT (2022), ByteTrack (2021), and Simple Cues Lead to a Strong Multi Object Tracker (2022).

 ### Demo: